AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

       Temp := Port.LCKR;
    end Lock;

-:ada:`Temp' is marked volatile for the sake of getting exactly the load and stores that we express in the source code, corresponding to the hardware locking protocol.
+:ada:`Temp` is marked volatile for the sake of getting exactly the load and stores that we express in the source code, corresponding to the hardware locking protocol.